ampproject/amphtml/extensions/amp-recaptcha-input/amp-recaptcha-input.md

 Like how you integrate reCaptcha on a regular web page, you will need go through steps as described in the [official documentation of reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3).
 High level, you will need to register a sitekey, and setup a server endpoint that can process the recaptcha signal sent from your AMP page.

-One caveat to be aware when registering a sitekey: you will need to provide all the hostnames that you plan to use this sitekey. `your.com` and `www.your.com` are treated as different host names.
+One caveat to be aware when registering a sitekey: you will need to provide all the hostnames that you plan to use this sitekey.
+For instance, `your.com` and `www.your.com` are treated as different hostnames.
 Please note that this is different than the configuration for general HTML documents.
 See this [issue](https://github.com/ampproject/amphtml/issues/22279) for more details.

 This doc will focus more on how recaptcha is configured on AMP.